The musical instrument pickups, effects units and amplifiers designed and manufactured

 The Model 2000 first appeared in Gretsch's 1949 catalog and was referred to as the referred to as the 'Dynasonic' &

 'Fidelatone' by them.
 It was available in only one height initially , measuring 7/16" ( 11 mm.) from flange to top of pickup, to suit the neck position.
-Where the pickup was located at the bridge, one or more packing pieces were stacked under the pickup.
+Where the pickup was located at the bridge, one or more packing pieces were stacked under the pickup to make up the difference in height.
 Finish options were

-chrome with black coil former or gold-plated with white coil former.
-The bridge version, called Model 2000-T, with a metal frame height of 9/16" ( 14.3 mm.)from flange to top of pickup appeared some years later.
+chrome metalwork with black coil former or gold-plated metalwork with white coil former.
+The bridge version, called Model 2000-T, with a metal frame height of 9/16" ( 14.3 mm.)from flange to top of pickup therefore 1/8'' taller than the neck pickup, appeared some years later.

 The white pickup version above, but without the chromed brass frame, was used by Les Paul while developing the Les Paul guitar and is clearly seen in many photographs of his instruments from that period.

 CF Martin used several versions of the Model 2000 pickup in their F-series of archtop and flat-top electric instruments.
 The asymmetrical opening in the top of the pickup is a common characteristic of all of CF Martin's DeArmond pickups.
-The archtop model shown above on the left was supplied in two heights for neck or bridge mounting (photo courtesy of Jim Washburn).
+The archtop model shown above in the first photo was supplied in two heights for neck or bridge mounting (photo courtesy of Jim Washburn).
 DeArmond's in-house reference for these pickups was MA-5.
-In 1983, Guild produced a Duane Eddy Model DE-500 guitar fitted with two gold-plated pickups on white plastic bases (photo courtesy of Kevin Viner-Plumley, firstname.lastname@example.org).
+In 1983, Guild produced a Duane Eddy Model DE-500 guitar fitted with two gold-plated pickups on white plastic bases and white coil formers (photo courtesy of Kevin Viner-Plumley, email@example.com).
 CF Martin fitted DeArmond pickups in their model D00-18 acoustic flat-top guitars.
 The photo shows the arrangement in the D18-E and D28-E guitars (photo courtesy ferrug123).
 One example seen has both pickups fitted at the soundhole.
 The 00-18E has one pickup fitted at the fingerboard.

 This pickup was fitted in an Epiphone Emperor single-pickup archtop.
 The missing chrome trim-ring is as shown in the left-hand photo below.